NAS Sigonella receives Afghan evacuees

-210820-N-OX321-1036 NAVAL AIR STATION SIGONELLA, Italy (Aug.
-20, 2021) Medical staff from Navy Medical Readiness and Training Command Sigonella rehearse COVID-19 screening procedures in support of the Department of Defense mission to facilitate the safe departure and relocation of U.S. citizens, Special Immigration Visa recipients, and vulnerable Afghan populations from Afghanistan, Aug.
-20,2021.
+210821-N-OX321-1012 NAVAL AIR STATION SIGONELLA, Italy (Aug.
+21, 2021) Commander, Navy Region Europe, Africa, Central, Rear Adm.
+Scott Gray, greets a hospital corpsman, assigned to U.S. Navy Medical Readiness and Training Command Sigonella, during a walk-through of Naval Air Station Sigonella spaces assigned for support of the Department of Defense mission to facilitate the safe departure and relocation of U.S. citizens, Special Immigration Visa recipients, and vulnerable Afghan populations from Afghanistan, Aug.
+21, 2021.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Kegan E. Kay)

 |Date Taken: